TosbackCgusBridge-Bot/CGUs-versions/Google/Privacy Policy.md

 You may also set your browser to block all cookies, including cookies associated with our services or to indicate when a cookie is being set by us.
 However, it’s important to remember that many of our services may not function properly if your cookies are disabled.
 For example, we may not remember your language preferences.

-Information that you share
+Back to top Information that you share

 Many of our services let you share information with others.
 Remember that when you share information publicly, it may be indexable by search engines, including Google.
 Our services provide you with different options on sharing and removing your content.

-Accessing and updating your personal information
+Back to top Accessing and updating your personal information

 Whenever you use our services, we aim to provide you with access to your personal information.
 If that information is wrong, we strive to give you ways to update it quickly or to delete it – unless we have to keep that information for legitimate business or legal purposes.
 When updating your personal information, we may ask you to verify your identity before we can act on your request.